How does an Airsoft Tracer Unit work? [Helpful Guide]

 - Not suited for high RPS or FPS replicas due to the mechanics behind the chamber

-Tracer units can be found on nearly every reputable Airsoft site and plenty of brands produce them, by far the most common and well reviewed units are the Xcortech tracer units which are great quality!
+Tracer units can be found on Amazon, Ebay and nearly every reputable Airsoft site and plenty of brands produce them; by far the most common and well reviewed units are the Xcortech tracer units which are of incredible quality!

-Here’s our list of recommended brands for both suppressor and hop-up unit tracers:
+Here’s our list of recommended tracers for both suppressor and hop-up unit tracers: